 Your cousins are cheaper

-But do they know that public (WordPress) sites are popular targets for hackers?
+Granted, your cousins may be able to help you for free, but do they know that public (WordPress) sites are popular targets for hackers?
 Hackers justifiably assume that many WordPress sites are poorly maintained.
-Many sites are not genuinely not sufficiently secured.
+Many sites are not genuinely or sufficiently secured.
 The prevailing ‘cottage industry’ approach hardly ever leads to happy thoughts.
 Hackers do not usually break into sites due to vulnerabilities in WordPress.
 They get in because of preventable issues, left to fester.
 Criminals know that ‘casual web guys’ don’t bother to keep software up to date.

 Many website administrators'accounts are not being protected by secure passwords or MFA.

 You need to know that your website is being looked after by someone you can trust.
 Even more so if your website was built using WordPress!
 Your ‘web guy’ must be passionate about security.
 They must be diligent in following up on security alerts.
 Nobody can create a quick WordPress website, and sit back while ‘the cash rolls in.
 That does not lead to happiness.
 Stay away from gurus who peddle some ‘passive income formula’ with minimal effort.
 Criminals love neglected websites!
 They can take them over and repurpose them for nefarious purposes.
 Happy thoughts come from having a secure website that will not be recruited to do someone’s evil bidding.

 I set up new Google Workspace (formerly G Suite) domains.
 I also support existing Google Workspaces whenever possible.
 You may not want to use Google.
 Some people don’t.
 That is why I also provide Microsoft 365 (formerly Office 365) administration and support to some clients.